H-DNA/MPiSC/report/chapters/preliminary-results/index.typ

   image("../../static/images/total_throughput_comparison.png"),
   caption: [Microbenchmark results for total throughput.], ) <total-benchmark>

-Here is the corrected version of the provided Typst paragraphs with grammatical and spelling mistakes fixed, while keeping line breaks, wordings, and meanings intact:

 The most evident thing is that @total-benchmark and @dequeue-throughput-benchmark are almost identical.
 This supports our claim that in an MPSC queue, the performance is bottlenecked by the dequeuer.